-All incidents of prejudice-related bullying in schools constitute a prejudice-related incident.
-However not all prejudice-related incidents would constitute prejudice-related bullying.
+Whilst all incidents of prejudice-related bullying in schools constitute a prejudice-related incident, not all prejudice-related incidents would constitute prejudice-related bullying.

-To determine if a prejudice-related incident is bullying, refer to our definition of bullying: The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
-It can happen face to face or online."
+To determine if a prejudice-related incident is bullying, refer to our definition of bullying: The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power."